-When a person has been appointed as an Executor under a Will they will sometimes need to obtain “Probate” of the Will, by making application to the Supreme Court.
+When a person has been appointed as an Executor under a Will they may need to obtain a “Grant of Probate” of the Will, to deal with a deceased person’s assets.

-The formal approval allows an Executor to collect the assets, pay the debts of a deceased person and then to distribute the estate in accordance with the provisions of the Will.
+This formal approval given by the Supreme Court allows an Executor to collect the assets, pay any debts and then to distribute the estate in accordance with the provisions of the Will.

-You will always need probate if the home or other land being distributed under the Will is in the deceased’s sole name.
-If you own this land or property as joint tenant, with the deceased person, you will not need probate.
+You will always need probate if the home or other land being distributed under the Will is in the deceased’s sole name or is a part owner, as tenants in common, with the other owner.

-There would be no need for a grant of Probate, if all of the deceased’s assets were held as joint tenants with someone that survived them.
+There would be no need for a grant of Probate if all of the deceased’s assets were held as joint tenants with someone that survived them.

 If real estate is held solely in the name of the deceased or a share of real estate is owned by the deceased, as tenants in common with someone else, a grant of probate will be required in order to deal with the asset.

 The certificate of title for real estate will show if the property was held as joint tenants or as tenants in common.